gcallah/MiscWriting/Gorgias/gorgias.md

 Socrates then points out that the power to persuade a *demos* (a people) will involve becoming like that *demos*, and if the people are corrupt, that will involve becoming corrupt oneself.
 As he says, "Each *demos* takes pleasure in hearing sentiments which are in harmony with its own nature and detests the reverse."
-Thus, contrary to those who declare that the "marketplace of ideas" will select the best ideas, what wins out in that marketplace is whatever ideas bolster the self-image of the people being addressed, regardless of their truth.
+Thus, contrary to those who declare that the "reading the room" or accepting the judgment of "marketplace of ideas" will lead to the truth, what wins out in that marketplace is whatever ideas bolster the self-image of the people being addressed, regardless of their truth.
 And seeking popularity in that marketplace can itself make one resistant to truth, as Socrates warns Callicles: "the love of *demos* in your soul, Callicles, is putting up resistance to my argument"